Carbon-for-Developers/carbon-sdks/go/docs/OrganizationUserFilesToSyncFilters.md

 `func (o *OrganizationUserFilesToSyncFilters) UnsetRootFilesOnly()`

 UnsetRootFilesOnly ensures that no value is present for RootFilesOnly, not even an explicit nil
+### GetIncludeAllChildren

+`func (o *OrganizationUserFilesToSyncFilters) GetIncludeAllChildren() bool`

+GetIncludeAllChildren returns the IncludeAllChildren field if non-nil, zero value otherwise.

+### GetIncludeAllChildrenOk

+`func (o *OrganizationUserFilesToSyncFilters) GetIncludeAllChildrenOk() (*bool, bool)`

+GetIncludeAllChildrenOk returns a tuple with the IncludeAllChildren field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeAllChildren

+`func (o *OrganizationUserFilesToSyncFilters) SetIncludeAllChildren(v bool)`

+SetIncludeAllChildren sets IncludeAllChildren field to given value.

+### HasIncludeAllChildren

+`func (o *OrganizationUserFilesToSyncFilters) HasIncludeAllChildren() bool`

+HasIncludeAllChildren returns a boolean if a field has been set.

+### GetNonSyncedOnly

+`func (o *OrganizationUserFilesToSyncFilters) GetNonSyncedOnly() bool`

+GetNonSyncedOnly returns the NonSyncedOnly field if non-nil, zero value otherwise.

+### GetNonSyncedOnlyOk

+`func (o *OrganizationUserFilesToSyncFilters) GetNonSyncedOnlyOk() (*bool, bool)`

+GetNonSyncedOnlyOk returns a tuple with the NonSyncedOnly field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNonSyncedOnly

+`func (o *OrganizationUserFilesToSyncFilters) SetNonSyncedOnly(v bool)`

+SetNonSyncedOnly sets NonSyncedOnly field to given value.

+### HasNonSyncedOnly

+`func (o *OrganizationUserFilesToSyncFilters) HasNonSyncedOnly() bool`

+HasNonSyncedOnly returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)